 Interest rate swaps

-The FSA (The Financial Services Authority) has looked into the mis-selling of business interest swaps and considered that there ay be a claim for compensation.
-The FSA provided a review of the interest swap loans sold to small to medium size businesses by the four largest banks in the UK; HSBC, Barclays, Lloyds TSB and RBS.
+The FSA(The Financial Services Authority)has looked into the mis-selling of business interest rate swaps and considered that there may be a claim for compensation.
+The FSA has provided a review of the interest rate swap loans sold to small to medium size businesses (SMEs) by the four largest banks in the UK.
+The four largest banks are listed below: